Jimmy Sharman

 James Sharman (20 June 1887 - 18 November 1965) was an Australian boxing troupe and entertainment impresario.
 His son also worked with him and took over for his father in 1955 after playing as a professional rugby league footballer.

 Biography

-Sharman was born in Narellan, New South Wales, the fifth of thirteen children to James Sharman and Caroline Brailsfield, he established a boxing tent in 1911 at Ardlethan near Temora.
-The tent visited 45 to 50 shows each year.
+Sharman was born in Narellan, New South Wales to James Sharman and Caroline Brailsfield, the fifth of thirteen children.
+Sharman established an itinerant boxing tent in 1911 at Ardlethan near Temora.
+The tent regularly visited 45-50 country shows annually.
 His son, Jimmy Sharman Jr, took over the business in 1955.
-The tent formed part of the Australian Show landscape until 1971, when regulations barred boxers fighting more than once a week.
-A member of the "Showmans Guild of Australasia", he then turned to dodgem cars in partnership with Garry oneill Reg Grundy.
+The tent formed part of the Australian Show landscape until 1971, when new regulations barred boxers fighting more than once a week.
+A member of the "Showmans Guild of Australasia", Sharman Jr then turned to dodgem cars in partnership with Garry O'Neill and Reg Grundy.

 Jimmy Sharman Jr.

 Sharman junior was born, as James Michael Sharman in 1912 at Narrandera, New South Wales.
 He attended his first Sydney Royal Easter Show in 1926 working in his father's tent.

 Sharman junior played rugby league for Western Suburbs Magpies.
 He was in Western Suburbs' 1934 premiership win against the Eastern Suburbs.
 In 1938 he became First Grade captain.
 He retired after 7 seasons in 1939 to become a journalist, taking over the boxing tent from his father in 1955.
 Sharman played 45 games between 1935 and 1939, scored 12 tries and kicked 11 goals.
 He died on 26 April 2006, aged 94.
 He was awarded life membership in 1998.